wick3dr0se/arch-linux-installation-guide/README.md

 > **#**&ensp; `passwd`

-optionally, disable access to [superuser/root](https://en.m.wikipedia.org/wiki/Root_user), locking password entry for root user. this will give the system increased security and a user can still be elevated in the wheel group to superuser priveleges with [sudo](https://wiki.archlinux.org/title/Sudo) and [su](https://wiki.archlinux.org/title/Su) commands
+disable login to [superuser/root](https://en.m.wikipedia.org/wiki/Root_user), locking password entry for root user. this will give the system increased security and a user can still be elevated within the wheel group to superuser priveleges with [sudo](https://wiki.archlinux.org/title/Sudo) and [su](https://wiki.archlinux.org/title/Su) commands

 > **#**&ensp; `passwd -l root`

 ----

-### Boot Loader
+### •Boot Loader
 install a linux-capable [boot loader](https://wiki.archlinux.org/title/Boot_loader). for simplicity and ease-of-use I recommend systemd-boot, not grub for uefi. systemd-boot is not compatible with systems booted in legacy bios mode. systemd-boot will boot any configured efi image including windows.

-do not install two different boot loaders on the same system. it will cause many conflicts. if you are familiar with grub and it works for you, skip systemd-boot or vice-versa

 ----

-#### _* Systemd-boot_
+#### _Systemd-boot_
 install [systemd-boot](https://wiki.archlinux.org/title/Systemd-boot) in the efi system partition

 > **#**&ensp; `bootctl --path=/boot install`